Payum/Payum/docs/gateways/templates.md

     └── obtain_token.html.twig
 ```

-A namespace declared here wins over the same namespace supplied by the application, so a gateway can
+A namespace declared here wins over the same namespace supplied by the application. `array_merge` keeps
+one directory per namespace, so declaring `PayumCore` **replaces** the namespace rather than shadowing a
+single file — a gateway overriding it has to ship everything Twig would otherwise find there, not just
+the one file it means to change.

-override a template core ships.
-Each gateway gets its own container and its own Twig environment, so
+With core's default wiring each gateway's container builds its own Twig `Environment`, so namespaces
-two gateways cannot collide.
+stay isolated between gateways.
+An application that supplies one shared `Environment` to every
+gateway — which is what a typical Symfony or Laravel integration does — shares the namespaces too:
+`TwigUtil` keeps a single loader per `Environment` in a static map, so two gateways declaring the same
+namespace silently resolve through whichever one registered its paths first, and a gateway overriding
+`PayumCore` can hijack another gateway's layout.
+The failure mode is a silently wrong template, not an
+error.

 ### The renderer